The Incredible Backstory Of How Uday Hussein's Ferrari F40 Was Found

-We even have a video of the car running after it's restoration.
+We even have video of the car running after its restoration.

 Remember the recent story of Ferrari enthusiast Ratarossa's hunt to find and attempt to buy Uday Hussein's abandoned Ferrari F40?
 Now, thanks to one of our spy photographers, Andreas from CarPix, and his friend, Mazan Amin, we know even more about this iconic supercar's intriguing story.
 There's even a whole new selection of never-before-seen photos of the vehicle from before its restoration and after.